 Segmenting Engaged vs. Unengaged Entrants

-After this series nurtures contest entrants, you can segment them and add engaged entrants to your master list.
+After this series nurtures contest entrants, you can segment them and add engaged entrants to your main list.
 A best practice is to wait until the contest is over, before setting up the segment.

 To do so, click the List & Segments tab and then Create List / Segment > Segment.
 Then, add the following conditions to include only highly engaged contest entrants, typically opened 50% of emails in the contest welcome flow.
 Here, there are six emails in the series, so the segment is set to Opened Email is at least 3 over all time.